j-oey/bronxpack/README.md

 # bronxpack
-a small iw6x/s1x trickshotting mod
+a small iw6x/s1x trickshotting mod i made using lua

 Currently set up for controller, but may work for kbm by changing some key binds

 [![Watch the video](https://img.youtube.com/vi/vNoh7xzT2Hg/maxresdefault.jpg)](https://www.youtube.com/watch?v=vNoh7xzT2Hg)

-Check out this video to see everything from installing to using in game
+Check out this video to see everything from installing to using in game Please give some form of credit if you use this code in your own creations

 Here are the in game binds: